bric3/cql-maven-plugin/README.md

  * `ignoreMissingFile` : should ignore when a file is not found, if `false` mojo will fail, default is `true`
  * `logStatements` : print every executed statement, default is `false`
  * `skip` : skip plugin execution, default is of course `false`
+ * `javaDriverClientConfig` : Datastax Java Driver Client configuration file, default is null.
+Setting this parameters will tell the plugin that the configuration is handled by this file and will ignore `username`,`password`,`keyspace`,`contactPoint`,`port` parameters

 #### Current limitations